-Will has been giving astronomy lectures to societies and science festivals across the UK for over a decade.
+Will has been giving astronomy lectures to societies and science festivals across the UK for over fifteen years.
 In that time his talks have covered a wide variety of celestial subjects, from solar eclipses and space telescopes to astrobiology and the search for planets orbiting distant stars.

 On this page you’ll find details of where Will is speaking next as well as information on upcoming book signings.
 This is also the place to find details of any astronomy trips Will is involved with, including flights to see the Northern Lights.